neodyit/FlowSync-V1.0/README.md

 ### 🎓 HOD Features
 - **Mission Control**: Assign individual tasks or broadcast missions to the entire department.
+- **Attachment Management**: Upload reference files (up to 35MB per file, zip and video formats blocked).
+Edit and delete task attachments at any time.
 - **Drafts System**: Save incomplete tasks as drafts; useful when task-posting rules are paused.
 - **Submissions & Bulk Review**: Review faculty submissions individually or approve multiple submissions in bulk.
-Award base points and bonus points.
+Award base points (multiplier-scaled) and bonus points.
-- **Advanced Tracking**: Monitor which faculties have not yet accepted or completed their tasks.
+- **Advanced Tracking**: Monitor which faculties have not yet accepted or completed their tasks, showing active workloads and delay intervals.
 - **Extension Requests**: Review, approve, or reject deadline extensions requested by faculties.
 - **Push Reminders**: Send immediate alert notifications to faculties lagging behind.
-- **Department Reports**: Generate specific statistics on department task turnaround times and point distributions.
+- **Department Groups**: Create custom faculty sub-groups for bulk task assignments.
+Can be toggled on/off in department configuration.
+- **Turnaround Reports**: Turnaround charts and performance tables of department members.

 ### 👨‍🏫 Faculty Features
-- **Task Execution**: Accept tasks, upload reference documents, and submit completed work.
+- **Task Workspace**: Accept/decline tasks, view detailed instructions, download attachments, and verify points.
+- **Task Progress Milestones**:
+  - **10%** - When a task is accepted/set to In Progress.
+  - **98%** - When the deliverables are uploaded and task is submitted.
+  - **99%** - When the HOD assigns points/marks.
+  - **100%** - When finalized and approved by the HOD.
 - **Extensions**: Request deadline extensions with formal reasoning directly from the task interface.
 - **Comments & Communication**: Threaded task comments to discuss requirements with the HOD.
 - **Leaderboard**: Track personal rank, total points, and completed tasks relative to peers.
+- **Department Directory**: View department roster, workload metrics, and task distributions.
 - **Feedback**: Submit system and workflow feedback directly to the Admin.
+- **Public Profile**: Shareable user profiles showcasing bio, verified designation, contact details, and performance stats.

 ---